InfiniteXyy/zoov/README.md

       ),
     };
   })
-  // using `this` is allow allowed, remember to set `noImplicitThis` true in tsconfig .methods({
+  // using `this` is allowed now! remember to set `noImplicitThis` true in tsconfig .methods({
     addTwo() {
       this.getActions().add();